-Booking by web only at www.bikefix.co.uk to choose the slot when you would like to drop off your bike at the workshop.
-That’s in Emerald Street (very small street) beside their shop at 48 Lambs Conduit Street.
+BikeFix –Repair service – Emerald Street (very small street) beside the eponymous shop at 48 Lambs Conduit Street.
 Monday to Friday 10 am to 7 pm Drop your bike in by 11 am for regular same day repairs – “Cleansing equipment will be used before you take the bike away.
 You will not be permitted to come into the workshop itself.”
 Parts might be disrupted but as Bikefix say, their aim is to get your “bike back on the road as quickly as possible” Alternatively book a slot at www.bikefix.co.uk

 Launderette 78 Marchmont Street.
-Open all day but confirm actual opening times locally.
+Open all day to late

 Bangladesh Bank at Dipa Exchange,17 Leigh Street

 Specsavers – The Brunswick.
 Opening hours: 10am – 4pm.
 Monday to Friday.
 Closed at weekend.
 Store is ONLY open for Key Workers and optical emergencies – come into the store If you need an urgent appointment or advice, call 020 7520 0010

 Routine eye and hearing tests have been suspended.
 Nearest Open Store is Specsavers, Unit 6, 6-17 Tottenham Court Road – 020 7580 5115 NB Specsavers have a centralized record system – meaning any store can access your record for replacements etc

 Bloomsbury Building Supplies – 39 Marchmont Street.
 Repairs, repainting a room or replacing a switch or a washer?
 If it’s not in stock there’s a good chance that owner Brij Parmar can order it up or will know where to get it!

 BBS is now open 8 am to 4.30 pm on Monday to Friday (excepting bank holidays).From 20th June BBS will be open on Saturdays too